T4VN/uTPro.Feature.SimpleFormBuilder/README.md

-# uTPro Form — Lightweight Form Builder for Umbraco
+# uTPro Simple Form Builder for Umbraco

-Create and manage dynamic forms directly from the Umbraco backoffice — no code required for everyday use.
+A lightweight form builder — create and manage dynamic forms directly from the Umbraco backoffice with no code required for everyday use.
 Render any form on the front-end with a single line, and extend it with custom field types without touching the package.

 Works with **Umbraco 16, 17 and 18** (multi-targeted `net9.0` / `net10.0`).